DerekCresswell/GameDesign11/2 Dice Game/3 Variables.md

 [Strings](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/strings/index), or strings (yeah there's not really a nickname), are actually just a list of characters.\
 They can contain all letters and symbols that are valid characters.
 Again, certain special characters will require you to look up how to use them.\
 When creating a string it must be wrapped in quotations `""`, like `"Hello World"`.\
-Strings are very specific and case sensitive. `"Hello World"` is not the same as `"hello world"` or `"HelloWorld"`.
+Strings are very specific and case-sensitive. `"Hello World"` is not the same as `"hello world"` or `"HelloWorld"`.

 Now we move on to setting up, manipulating, and using variables.